sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     - 2G per container constraint - write your app to fit
     - pcf quota applies to spaces
     - capacity planning
--  showed demo using 4 terminals and demoed horizontal scaling
 -  auto-scaler - use it until you get some experience on the app charactertistics
     - it is not as smart as you
     - you can create autoscale.yml for auto-scaling